brandonwongp/bwongfun/README.md

-## I'm Brandon, and I like watermelon.
-I typed this at 4:05pm.
+## I'm Brandon.
+Watermelon is awesome.

 ## Welcome to GitHub Pages